 Patients interested in rapid recovery breast enhancement typically consider the option because it reduces the pain and downtime many patients experience after their surgery.
 Breast implant incision sites require healing, which is a natural process that can be aided by encouraging the body to operate at the most optimum level possible.

 Breast augmentation patients in the Ann Arbor area and surrounding regions may find it beneficial to maintain a positive, healthy attitude and set realistic goals for themselves in relation to their surgery.
-Dr. Malhotra believes in explaining procedures to his patients and answering their questions to ensure that they’re making the best decisions possible.
+We believe in explaining procedures to our patients and answering their questions to ensure that they’re making the best decisions possible.

 *Each patient is unique and individual results may vary.

-Below are few of Dr. Malhotra’s tips for a better breast enlargement experience:
+Below are a few tips for a better breast enlargement experience:

 - Discuss dual-plane breast augmentation with your surgeon.
 This technique allows for the placement of breast implants below the muscle, but lifts the breast as if they were placed above the muscle.